Published on April 24, 2019 – Last Updated on May 11, 2022

-While a busy, fulfilling life is by no means a bad thing, to ensure proper mental and physical health, it’s vital that we all take time for ourselves – to rest and relax.
-To take stock of not just where we’re at, but also the direction we aim to go.
+While a busy, fulfilling life is by no means a bad thing, to ensure proper mental and physical health, we all must take time for ourselves – to rest and relax.
+To take stock of not just where we’re at but also the direction we aim to go.

 What we need is meditation.

 But what is meditation?
 And how do we carve out the time necessary to refocus and recharge so that we’re ready to face whatever challenges lie ahead?

 Let’s explore this beneficial yet straightforward act of reflection.
 One that helps to recenter our focus and puts us on the path to being the best version of ourselves.

 The most basic definition of meditation is a method for training one’s mind to be attentive and self-aware.

 Even those individuals who’ve meditated for many years and possess a solid handle on their mental state will drift off into spells of worry or moments of daydreaming.
 It’s a natural reaction to the stimulus that surrounds us.

 Meditation serves to remove us from that reactionary instinct.
 Instead, it permits us to move past the noise and distractions.